-ExpressVPN and Surfshark are both big names in the VPN industry.
+ExpressVPN and Surfshark VPN are two of the leading names in the VPN industry.
 But in some ways, they are very different.
-While ExpressVPN is a longstanding veteran, Surfshark is a relative newcomer with rapid innovation, numerous features, and low prices.
-So between these two industry leaders, which one comes out on top in this ExpressVPN vs Surfshark comparison?
+While ExpressVPN is a conservative, longstanding veteran, Surfshark VPN is a relative newcomer with rapid innovation, numerous features, and low prices.
+So between these two industry leaders, which one comes out on top in our ExpressVPN vs Surfshark comparison?